ucsb-cs156/w22/_lab/jspa00.md

 Try modifying your `loop.mjs` code in this way and run it again.

-## Step 1.6: A JavaScript tutorial
+## Step 2: A Basic JavaScript tutorial

 Please read though this JavaScript tutorial: